 Breathing GIF – tool for proper deep breathing

 Parents are the very first teachers of children.
 They can model the kinds of skills, attitudes, and behaviors we want all students to develop.
-Along with the schools, parents are key partners in helping children acquire social and emotional skills as well as maintain a good mental health.
+Along with the schools, parents are key partners in helping children acquire social and emotional skills as well as maintaining good mental health.

 Resources for parents:

 Signs & symptoms of child and adolescent mental health